 • Gently rub a natural massage oil of your choice into your skin and nails, and massage the whole foot including the toes, arch and heel.

 • To do a deeper massage, press the knuckles of your hand into your foot and knead it (like it’s a piece of dough)!
 You can also work the skin and muscles by holding your foot with both hands and pressing your thumbs into the skin.

-• Then gently pull the toes back and forth or apart to stretch the muscles underneath.
+• Then, gently pull the toes back and forth or apart to stretch the muscles

 • Repeat on the other foot.

-Learn this simple skill and perform regularly to enjoy and reap the benefits of foot massage without a lot of work.
+Learn these simple skills and perform them regularly to enjoy and reap the benefits of foot massage without a lot of work.